Jayco Eagle Outback

-Our family has been living on the road and travelling in our Jayco Eagle Outback for a few months now and so far we are thrilled with our choice.
+Our choice was a new 2012 model Jayco Eagle Outback.
 The exterior of the Eagle Outback looks tough.
-The current Jayco Outback colour scheme with the orange and green “splashes” adds a rugged element to the protective checker plate sides.
+The Jayco Outback colour scheme with the orange and green “splashes” adds a rugged element to the protective checker plate sides.
 But “Tough” doesn’t stop with just the look of it, the super strong chassis and suspension components underneath are probably over-kill for a camper of this size but I guess it’s much better than being inadequate for the job, especially if you plan on driving corrugated roads of which Australia has plenty.
 Extra ground clearance is achieved in the Outback range of campers with the help of an underslung axle design teamed up with 15” off-road tyres wrapped around some sexy alloy rims.

 At first glance you would be forgiven for thinking that these types of campers are fiddly to setup/pack up, admittedly there is a bit more to setting one up than a conventional caravan but it’s not hard.
 We can usually have it fully setup ready to use within 20 mins.
 We leave the beds made which saves a lot of time too.
 After unhitching, we secure the drop-down stabiliser legs and wind the top up.
 The beds slide out from each end and secure in place with the support bars.
 It’s then just a matter of popping out the canvas bed ends and latching the top half of the door into place.
 That’s basically it!